Osvic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Prints "Hello, World", followed by a new line to the standard output
+0.Prints "Hello, World", followed by a new line to the standard output 1.displays confused smiley